Zahtec/typefile/README2.md

 #### 1️⃣ Integers

 Integers are non-decimal numbers that are either negative or positive.
 Negative integers must have the `-` prefix, while positive integers can either have the `+` symbol or nothing.
 Integers will automatically become signed/unsigned based on their prefix.
-Leading zeros are disallowed and will throw an error.
+Leading zeros are disallowed and will throw an error. `+0`/`0` and `-0` are considered Floats, not integers.

 ```tyf
 int = 1